 Concentrations of contaminants in these soils exceeded both carcinogenic and noncarcinogenic risk standards (LANL 2003, 085531, section 6).
 The primary contaminants for carcinogenic risk were RDX and TNT.
 TNT, barium, and other metals contributed to noncarcinogenic risk.
 The remedial objective is to reduce the carcinogenic and noncarcinogenic risks to levels below their respective action-level thresholds of 10-5 and an HI of 1.
-For RDX and TNT, the soil screening levels (SSLs) at the 10-5 risk level are 174 and 342 mg/kg (NMED 2006, 092513), respectively.
+For RDX and TNT, the site-specific screening action levels (SSALs) are 36.9 mg/kg and 135.0 mg/kg, respectively (LANL 2003, 085531, p.
+61).The minimum of the two respective values will be used to guide cleanup because both constituents are both noncancer- and cancer-risk drivers at the site.
 To determine compliance, a risk calculation will be performed using confirmatory sampling and analysis results to ensure that action levels for carcinogenic and noncarcinogenic risks are met throughout the drainage channel.